johnalison/obsidian-notes/Journal/24 January 2025 Friday.md

 # [[Change in ZH sensitivity]]
-- Adding the old SvB in parallel
+- Added the old SvB_MA to be made in parallel
+- running histAll `source .ci-workflows/analysis-testAll-job.sh`
+-